microsoft/BotFramework-Composer/runtime/dotnet/azurewebapp/Schemas/readme.md

 ##  Adding Custom Actions to your Composer bot
 **NOTE: These steps assume you are using azurewebapp as your deployment solution.
 Replicating it on azurefunctions would be similar
 **
 - In this tutorial, we will be going over the steps to include a custom action `MultiplyDialog` that multiplies two numbers passed as inputs.
-We have ejected the runtime with a `customaction` folder that contains this sample.
+Note that the ejected runtime should contain a `customaction` folder that has this sample.

-- Navigate to the csproj file inside the `runtime` folder (bot/runtime/azurewebapp/Microsoft.BotFramework.Composer.WebApp.csproj)` and include a project reference to the customActions project like `<ProjectReference Include="..\customaction\Microsoft.BotFramework.Composer.CustomAction.csproj" />`.
+- Navigate to the csproj file inside the `runtime` folder (bot/runtime/azurewebapp/Microsoft.BotFramework.Composer.WebApp.csproj)` and include a project reference to the `customaction` project like `<ProjectReference Include="..\customaction\Microsoft.BotFramework.Composer.CustomAction.csproj" />`.

 - Then Uncomment line 28 and 139 in azurewebapp/Startup.cs file so as to register this action. using Microsoft.BotFramework.Composer.CustomAction;
 // This is for custom action component registration.
 ComponentRegistration.Add(new CustomActionComponentRegistration());
 `
-- Run a dotnet build on the azurewebapp project to verify if it passes build after adding custom actions to it.
+- Run the command `dotnet build` on the azurewebapp project to verify if it passes build after adding custom actions to it.

 - Navigate to to the `Schemas (bot/runtime/azurewebapp/Schemas)` folder and then run the command `sh update.sh`.